penguinpowernz/scanban/README.md

 Unfortunately the TOML format requires double escapes in the regular expression definitions.

+**Unbanning** is required so that you don't fill up memory and IP tables with banned IPs which can hamper performance - also the bot machines don't use the same host for long.

 ### Global

 A number of variables can be defined at the top level of the config file so that you don't need to